Sterile neutrinos in lepton number and lepton flavor violating decays

 \section{Abstract}

-We study the contribution of massive dominantly sterile neutrinos, $N$, to the Lepton Number and Lepton Flavor Violating (LNV, LFV) semileptonic decays of $\tau$ and $B, D, K$-mesons.
+We study the contribution of massive dominantly sterile neutrinos, $N$, to the Lepton Number and Lepton Flavor Violating semileptonic decays of $\tau$ and $B, D, K$-mesons.
 We focus on special domains of sterile neutrino masses $m_{N}$ where it is close to its mass-shell.
 This leads to an enormous resonant enhancement of the decay rates of these processes.
-This allows us to derive stringent limits on the sterile neutrino mass $m_{N}$ and its mixing matrix elements $|U_{e N}|, |U_{\mu N}|, |U_{eN} U_{\tau N}|, |U_{\tau N} U_{\tau N}|$, by carrying out a joint analysis of the existing experimental bounds on the decay rates of the studied processes.
-In contrast to other approaches in the literature, our extraction of these limits is free from ad hoc assumptions on the relative size of the sterile neutrino mixing parameters.
+This allows us to derive stringent limits on the sterile neutrino mass $m_{N}$ and its mixing $U_{\alpha N}$ with active flavors.
+We apply a joint analysis of the existing experimental bounds on the decay rates of the studied processes.
+In contrast to other approaches in the literature our limits are free from ad hoc assumptions on the relative size of the sterile neutrino mixing parameters.
+We analyze the impact of this sort of assumptions on the extraction of the limits on $m_{N}$ and $U_{\alpha N}$, and discuss the effect of finite detector size.
 Special attention was paid to the limits on meson decays with $e^{\pm}e^{\pm}$ in final state, derived from non-observation of $0\nu\beta\beta$-decay.
-We point out that observation of these decays may, in particular, shed light on CP violation in the neutrino sector.
+We point out that observation of these decays may, in particular, shed light on the Majorana phases of the neutrino mixing matrix.